-What Does it Take to Be a Food Preparation and Serving Worker Supervisor?
+What is a Food Preparation and Serving Worker Supervisor?

-Life As a Food Preparation & Serving Worker Supervisor
+Life As a Food Preparation & Serving Worker Supervisor: What Do They Do?

 - Greet and seat guests, and present menus and wine lists.